top of page

 The Indian Mutiny

-In 2024 The British in India will present two live lectures on the Indian Mutiny from 6:30pm to 8pm on Monday 10 June and Monday 14 October at University Women's Club, 2 Audley Square, Mayfair, London W1K 1DB.
-Lectures will be presented in the Library and preceded by drinks in the Drawing Room from 5:30pm.
+Lectures will be presented in the Library and preceded by drinks and book sales in the Dining Room from 5:30pm.
 For those who would like to stay, an optional two-course meal (main course, dessert and coffee) from 8pm to 9:30pm will follow in the Drawing Room.
 Tickets for the lecture cost £20 and for the lecture and meal £58.50.
 Drinks can be purchased separately from the pay bar in the Drawing Room before and after the lecture.

 HOW TO BOOK